-In addition to my research and teaching, I serve as the chair of the Family Studies and Human Development Division, a position I’ve held for the past 10 years.
+In addition to my research and teaching, I serve as the chair of the Family Studies and Human Development Academic Program, a position I’ve held for the past 10 years.
 In that capacity, I am responsible for the overall leadership and direction of the division’s academic programs at the undergraduate and graduate levels.
 Over the years, it has been particularly satisfying to see our programs continue to grow and thrive through the efforts of our outstanding faculty, students and staff.

 In my free time, I enjoy reading, following Wildcat sports and spending time with family and friends.
 My husband and I recently became grandparents, and we are finding it to be a truly joyous experience.
 I have also appreciated the opportunity to share insights on child development with my son and daughter-in-law as they experience the rewards and challenges of raising their first child.

 - Social and emotional development in childhood

 - Early school adjustment

 - Family-school relations

 My research focuses broadly in the area of child social development, with an emphasis on children’s socialization in the context of school.
 I have been particularly interested in the role of children’s school social relationships (with peers and teachers) as well as parent-school relationships of low-income and ethnic minority children as risk or protective factors for early school success.